friendica/red/doc/diaspora_compat.md

 Private mail is currently not working.
 Eventually this will be fixed.
 Posts and comments are partially working.

-Private mail retraction will not be possible on Diaspora.
+Private mail retraction (unsend) will not be possible on Diaspora.

+Private posts and their associated comments are sent in plaintext email notifications in Diaspora and Friendica.
+This is a major privacy issue and affects any private communications you have where *any* member of the conversation is on another network.
+Be aware of it.

 Access control only works on posts and comments.
 Diaspora members will get permission denied trying to access any other access controlled redmatrix objects such as files, photos, webpages, chatrooms, etc. In the case of private photos that are linked to posts, they will see a "prohibited sign" instead of the photo.
 Diaspora has no concept of private media.
 There is no workaround except to make your media resources public (to everybody on the internet).